Structural biology of type 4 secretion systems

 The energetic components of the gram-positive T4SSs are responsible both for processing the substrate DNA as well as for providing the energy for the transport of the substrate over the membrane.
 We study the DNA interaction using various in vitro techniques in order to better understand how the proteins interact both with the DNA as well as with each other.

-Ronnie Berntsson, Assistant Professor
+Ronnie Berntsson, Associate Professor

 Department of Medical Biochemistry and Biophysics